BradleyDickson/siQ-ChIP/README.md

 Whitespace in this EXPlayout file will break your run.
 Be careful if you copy and paste to generate this file.
 Always check for characters that are hidden, particularly if you cut and paste from webpage like GitHub!!!

 You need to provide aligned bed files for IP and input and you need to provide the paramter files (params.in) for computing the quantitative scale.
 The names of these files will not matter, but be consistent in your use of the file names.
+A lot of error happens here, just with typos or inconsistent naming.

 #Build siQ-ChIP data
-Now you can build your siQ-ChIP data using ```./getsiq.sh```
+Now you can build your siQ-ChIP data using ```./getsiq.sh``` which can go at commandline or in a submission script.

 # EXPlayout for p300/CBP inhibition

-In our publication we studied drug treatment in a cell system.
+In our [publication](https://www.nature.com/articles/s41598-023-34430-2) we studied drug treatment in a cell system.
 We had *control* datasets:

 -DMSO treated cells IP'd by H3K18ac and H3K27ac antibody and we have an input sample from DMSO treated cells.